bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 ## How to use this repository ?

 This asset demonstrates the use of open-source Python technologies to visualize DB2 for i data with dashboards, use your data to create predictive scoring with regression algorithms, or classification, all on IBM i.
-This application uses scikit-learn, pandas, seaborn, matplotlib libraries , jupyter and ipython.
+This application uses scikit-learn, pandas, seaborn, matplotlib , jupyter and ipython.

 -  Simply launch jupyter on your machine
 ```jupyter notebook --port 8888 --ip <your-ip>```